momonong/swim-apps-reviews-analysis/README.md

 ## Features

-- Crawl app ratings and reviews from Google Play Store and Apple App Store.
+- Crawl app ratings and reviews from Apple App Store.
-- Gather user opinions and interactions from Facebook and Twitter.
-- Analyze posts and feedback related to swimming apps on Instagram.
 - Provide market analysis, user feedback analysis, and sentiment analysis.

 ## How to Use